Thedustbustr/Carpet-Extra-Extras/README.md

 * Allowed options: `true`, `false`
 * Categories: `FEATURE`, `BUGFIX`, `LTS`

-### emptyShulkerStackLimitAllContainers
+### stackableShulkerLimitAllContainers
 > [!NOTE]
-This overrides any other `emptyShulkerStackLimit` rule.
+This overrides any other `stackableShulkerLimit` rule.

 Allows empty shulker boxes to stack to the set amount when being transferred by hoppers.
 This is intended to be used with `stackableShulkerBoxes`.
 * Type: `String`